lolive/shinyshell-base/README.md

 ## list_functions PACKAGE :

+List functions of a package.

 List functions of a package (given as argument).

 ## list_functions_with_details  :

 List all the Shinyshell functions.
+For a given package, or for all packages.

+List all the Shinyshell functions.
 With a short explanation.
 When given an argument, limit that list to the given package.

 ## list_packages  :

+List all the Shinyshell packages.

 List all the Shinyshell packages.